Anti-symplectic involution and Floer cohomology: Applications

 \subsection{Filtered $A_{\infty}$ algebra and Lagrangian Floer cohomology}

-In order to prove applications to Lagrangian Floer theory, we very quickly recall necessary material of the filtered $A_{\infty}$ algebra constructed from a relatively spin closed Lagrangian submanifold $L$ and obstruction/deformation theory of Lagrangian Floer cohomology developed in our book \cite{fooobook}.
-See a survey paper \cite{Oht} for a more detailed review.
+In order to explain how our study of orientations can be used for the applications to Lagrangian Floer theory, we briefly recall the construction of the filtered $A_\infty$ algebra for the relatively spin Lagrangian submanifold and its obstruction/deformation theory developed in our books \cite{fooobook1}, \cite{fooobook2}.